Wintus/Wikipedia-Blame/README.md

 1. **Form Submission:** The `SearchForm` component uses a form action (`searchAction`) provided by `useActionState`.
 2. **Action Execution (`searchActions.ts`):**
 	- The `searchAction` function receives form data and the previous state.
-	- It validates input and fetches the Wikipedia page ID using `fetchPageId` (`WikipediaAPI.ts`).
+	- It validates input and fetches the Wikipedia page ID using `fetchPageId` (`MediaWikiAPIs.ts`).
-	- It initiates fetching revision IDs using the `fetchAllRevisions` async generator (`WikipediaAPI.ts`), optionally passing an `uptoRevId` to limit the search range based on form input.
+	- It initiates fetching revision IDs using the `fetchAllRevisions` async generator (`MediaWikiAPIs.ts`), optionally passing an `uptoRevId` to limit the search range based on form input.
 	- It calls `findOneOccurrence` (`item-finder.ts`), passing the revision ID generator, a function to fetch revision text (`fetchRevisionTexts`), and a predicate to check for the target text.
 3. **Search Algorithm (`item-finder.ts`):**
 	- `findOneOccurrence` consumes revision IDs from the generator.